Waterloo Road series 9

 The ninth series of the British television drama series Waterloo Road began airing on 5 September 2013 on BBC One and ended on 12 March 2014.
-The series follows the lives of the staff and pupils of the eponymous school, a troubled Scottish comprehensive school.
+The series follows the lives of the staff and Students of the eponymous school, a troubled Scottish comprehensive school.
 It consists of twenty episodes.
 This series also marks the departure of Grantly Budgen (Philip Martin Brown), the last of the original cast members.

 Plot

-The show follows the lives of the teachers and the pupils at the eponymous school of Waterloo Road, a failing inner-city comprehensive, tackling a wide range of issues often seen as taboo such as drug dealing, sexting, catfishing, stuttering, prescription drug abuse, stroke, identity fraud, stalking, human trafficking, deportation, drink driving and empty nest syndrome.
+The show follows the lives of the teachers and the Students at the eponymous school of Waterloo Road, a failing inner-city comprehensive, tackling a wide range of issues often seen as taboo such as drug dealing, sexting, catfishing, stuttering, prescription drug abuse, stroke, identity fraud, stalking, human trafficking, deportation, drink driving and empty nest syndrome.